Built for clarity, not clicks

 - Immediate action steps after a layoff

-- Financial planning: severance, budgeting, runway, and health insurance
+- Financial planning: severance questions, budgeting, runway, and health insurance options

 - Unemployment insurance guidance (general process, not jurisdiction-specific filing)